-Razer Chroma – useful ingame applications in CS:GO and other games
+Razer Chroma – possible useful ingame applications

 Razer’s Chroma isn’t only a pretty looking thing; it can also help you be more aware of certain ingame factors.
 Admittedly this advantage will mostly only be marginal, but we’ve been using Razer Chroma in a variety of ways over here at the ProSettings office and we’ve seen some scenarios where we did get some actual ingame use out of the Chroma aspect.